glasnt/blog/_posts/2020-07-10-generate-pseudorandom.md

 > /dev/urandom is the preferred source of cryptographic randomness on UNIX-like systems.
  - Thomas Hühn, [Myths about /dev/urandom](https://www.2uo.de/myths-about-urandom/)

-urandom is a special file that serve as psudo-random number generators.
-This is an important term -- **psudo**random -- as this output isn't truly random, since it starts from known seed values.
+urandom is a special file that serve as pseudorandom number generators.
+This is an important term -- **pseudo**random -- as this output isn't truly random, since it starts from known seed values.
 [Hühn's article](https://www.2uo.de/myths-about-urandom/#estimate) describes this in more detail.

 However, for the purposes of generating a seemingly random sequences of characters, this is a good place to start.

 However, do not just concatenate the contents of urandom to stdout.
 It is infinite, and full of unprintable characters.
-The output a psudo-random sequence of bytes, only a subset of which are valid Unicode characters.
+The output a pseudorandom sequence of bytes, only a subset of which are valid Unicode characters.
 Your terminal will interpret these in strange ways, with replacement characters and other not-very-pleasent-looking output.
 Which is where the next part comes in.

 ### `tr`